 Our ways of communication are changing continuously and marketing tactics, techniques, and strategies are changing alongside them.
 It is easy to get lost in the complexity of this modern marketing jungle and forget that the more things change, the more some things stay the same.
 One underlying principle that will never change is the fact that partnering is about helping one another.
-Creating a partnership is supposed to provide value for both parties, so working together to create the win-win should be at the forefront of your marketing communications strategy.
+Creating a partnership is supposed to provide value for both parties, so working together to create a win-win should be at the forefront of your marketing communications strategy.

 However, we know that while many software players have excellent partner programs in place, they often still struggle to communicate the benefits to their potential partners.
 When promoting your partner program, it is crucial to demonstrate the value you offer and make sure your message is delivered to the right ISV audience.